aggnostos/ni-maschine-mk3-fl/docs/user_guide.md

 - `MUTE` mutes the currently selected **Channel** or **Mixer Track**.
   - By default (whithout `SHIFT`) soloes mixer track, including send tracks that it is routed to, otherwise soloes mixer track, including source tracks routed to it

-#### Pads

-- `Undo` moves up in the undo history
-- `Redo` moves down in the undo history
-- `Quantize` performs a quick quantize operation on the channel
-- `Quantize 50%` performs a quick quantize operation on the channel only for the start of the note
-- `Semitone -` shifts notes triggered by -1 semitone
-- `Semitone +` shifts notes triggered by +1 semitone
-- `Octave -` shifts notes triggered by -1 octave (-12 semitones)
-- `Octave +` shifts notes triggered by +1 octave (+12 semitones)

 ### Knob Page Section

 #### Buttons